Tutorial 1: Create a basic Snowflake Native App¶

 Note

-Applications.
-Please consult snow init --help
+Snowflake Native App Framework.
+Please consult snow init --help for more information.

 Create the setup script¶

-Modify or replace the contents of the app/setup_script.sql
+Modify or replace the contents of the app/setup_script.sql file as shown in the following

 example: